 Awards with Parabola include ILFI Biophilic Design Award (finalist), Architectural Record “Good Design is Good Business”, and DBIA Western Regional award for 1212 Bordeaux and the Virginia AIA Award for Design Excellence for Timepiece.
 Carrie was the Esherick Visiting Professor at UC Berkeley with Kevin Burke.

-Carrie received a Masters in Architecture from Yale, and Bachelor of Architecture from Virginia Tech and the Architectural Association, London.
-Awards include the Yale Feldman Prize for “Design Solutions that Achieve the Practical and Poetic”; the Richard Kelly Grant for Innovative Lighting Design; and a National Science Foundation EFRI-SEED grant for interdisciplinary engineering research.
+Carrie’s other design awards include the Yale Feldman Prize for “Design Solutions that Achieve the Practical and the Poetic”; the Richard Kelly Grant for Innovative Lighting Design; and a National Science Foundation EFRI-SEED grant for interdisciplinary engineering research.

-Kevin is a recognized leader in integrated design.
-Prior to PARABOLA, he was a partner at William McDonough + Partners and directed the 50 person international studio for six years.
-Kevin opened studios in San Francisco and Amsterdam, and guided the firm’s implementation of the Cradle to Cradle sustainability protocol within the firm’s building and community designs.
+Prior to Parabola, Kevin was managing partner at William McDonough + Partners.
+He directed the 50-person international practice, and opened studios in San Francisco and Amsterdam.
+Working closely with Bill McDonough, Kevin guided the firm’s implementation of the Cradle to Cradle sustainability protocol within the firm’s building and community designs.